moogacs/docs.buf.build/docs/ci-cd/setup.md

   - [CircleCI](https://circleci.com/docs/2.0/env-vars/)
   - [GitHub Actions](https://docs.github.com/en/actions/reference/encrypted-secrets)

-You can then access the token in your job using an environment variable, which allows you to create a `.netrc` file for your job during setup.
+You can then access the token in your job using an environment variable, which enables you to create a `.netrc` file for your job during setup.
 Here's an example assuming you've stored your token as `BUF_API_TOKEN` and your username as `BUF_USER`: